-Summary: This article explains the key Ayurvedic principles Vata, Pitta and Kapha.
-It looks at the seven possible combinations of these doshas and their effects on our mind-body type.
+Summary: Explaining the key Ayurvedic principles Vata, Pitta and Kapha.
+Examining the seven possible combinations of these doshas and their effects on our mind-body type.
 Including pulse diagnostic techniques and links to online dosha determining resources.

 In Ayurveda, the major constitutional types are made up from combinations of the three key Ayuvedic principles or doshas: Vata (V), Pitta (P) and Kapha (K).
 Unfortunately there are no words in the English language which directly correspond to these terms.
 In addition, these principles can be difficult to understand as we can’t directly see them – only infer their presence.